 Not all cyclists are lean, though.
 For example, track cyclists (e.g., Robert Förstemann) look like bodybuilders.

 14. Cycling Is Pricey

 Depending on how demanding you are, cycling can be pretty expensive.
-Even if you don’t need the latest and greatest, it pays off to buy a good bike that is reliable, relatively lightweight, and shifts well.
+Even if you don’t need the latest and greatest, buying a good bike that is reliable, relatively lightweight, and shifts well, pays off.

 The sweet spot is somewhere around $1000.
 Based on my research of road bike prices, the more expensive bike, the higher the diminishing returns.

 Then you have other costs like maintenance, eventually races, upgrades, etc.